Dairon Blanco Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Guardians' 3.76 team ERA ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to surrender 78 home runs (one per game), the third-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.